brikis98/yevgeniy-brikman-homepage/_posts/2012-01-29-seven-languages-in-seven-weeks-ruby-day.md

 Coming from a Java background, every time I see Ruby, I'm amazed at how concise and readable it is.
-There is far less boilerplate: you don't have to wrap everything in classes and methods, no semi-colons, far fewer curly braces, and so on.
+There is far less boilerplate: you don't have to wrap everything in classes and methods, no semicolons, far fewer curly braces, and so on.
 Everything is an object and there are countless helper functions, all with intuitive names: even if you've never used Ruby, it's easy to guess the effects of `10.times` or `1.upto(10)`.
 Whereas in the Java world,